Sarath191181208/N-Queen-visualiser/README.md

 # N-Queen-visualiser
-its a visualiser of the problem N
+its a visualiser of the problem N Queen

 # The NQuenn problem is as follows